paleu256/dhis2-apps-docs/maven_sonatype_setup.md

 # Maven/Sonatype setup

+This setup is a one time setup to configure your machine to publish packages to the DHIS2 Sonatype repository.
+If you have already done this once, you can continue from the [workflow](https://github.com/dhis2/dhis2-apps-docs/blob/master/workflow.md).

 ## Install gnupg
 To sign the certificate for the jar file we use `gnupg`.
 If you do not have this available yet you can install it using the following commands.